 Pinnawela Elephant orphanage

 This is a place that we absolutely do not recommend.
 Sadly, animals are domesticated, chained, and therefore abused.

 If you read this, make sure that you do not go there.
 As the most tourists visit this place, the worse it gets for Elephants…

 Go on a day trip to Sigiriya

 If you are on a tight schedule during your trip to Sri Lanka, you can do a day trip to Sigiriya, instead of spending a night or 2 there.
-During your day trip you will see all the essentials things to visit in this magical place.
+During your day trip, you will see all the essential things to visit in this magical place.
 If you go there for a day only, we highly recommend booking a private tour here, with a driver and a car.